elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 > 2. Type VSSADMIN LIST WRITERS at the command line, then press the key.
 >
 > Resolution:
-> 1. If any of the writers&#8217; statuses do not return to stable, rebooting the server often resolves the issue.
+> 1. If any of the writers' statuses do not return to stable, rebooting the server often resolves the issue.
 > 2. If the issue persists, apply the VSS-3 update available as Microsoft KB 940349 ( http://support.microsoft.com/default.aspx?kbid=940349 ).
 Please note that this does NOT update individual writers, it only updates the framework within which the writers operate.

-*vssadmin list writers*, didn&#8217;t return any errors.
+*vssadmin list writers*, didn't return any errors.
 Our VM was Win2K3, so we tried the above patch.
-After the above patch we didn&#8217;t get any more &#8220;quiesced&#8221; snapshots errors.
+After the above patch we didn't get any more "quiesced" snapshots errors.

 All was well for a while, but then one day one of the Integrity check failed again.
 Here is what we saw in the reports tabs of VDR.